 10-11 November 2016, University College London (UCL)

-The historiography of Joseph Banks will be considered, including Banks and the Indo-Pacific World; and Banks, science and empire.
+The historiography of Joseph Banks was considered, including Banks and the Indo-Pacific World; and Banks, science and empire.

 Convenor: Simon Werrett, UCL.